EdgeVerve/oe-service-personalization/README.md

 `keywords` property of `ProductCatalog` model.
 Additionally we have provided `scope` for this rule to take effect only when it is specified in the http headers of the request; it is always a simple key/value pair.
+See section `Supported operations` for info about more operations.

 To have this personalization apply only to a user of a specified role (say to either `tellers` or `agents`), it must be defined as in the below example: